krampus

 In the Alsace and Lorraine regions of France, the sinister Hans Trapp accompanies Santa Claus and punishes naughty children.
 The Christ-child and Hans Trapp, lithograph, 1872.
 Library of Congress.

 ’Tis the season to cue up A Christmas Story, bake your favorite holiday cookies, and hit repeat on Mariah Carey’s “All I Want for Christmas is You.”
 Right?
 Why would you want to entertain anxieties about serial killers and other assorted monsters?
 Horror is for Halloween, isn’t it?
 Believe it or not, historically speaking, the macabre has played an important role in our yuletide celebrations.
 The weird and the bloody lurk just beneath the surface of our most saccharine (and consumerist) holiday.
+Christmas and horror go hand-in-hand.

 For the uninitiated, Christmas horror flicks have been a thing for a while now.
 While some are busy debating whether Die Hard counts as a Christmas movie or adjudicating the merits of Love Actually, others jump and laugh and scream at their favorite seasonal slasher.
 These winter fright fests have something to teach us, too.
 In The Krampus and the Old, Dark Christmas: Roots and Rebirth of the Folkloric Devil (Feral House), Al Ridenour argues that films such as Silent Night, Bloody Night and Black Christmas offer an important subversion of “our notion of the holiday as cozy domestic idyll.”

-This subversive tradition’s roots run deeper than campy movies such as Christmas Evil and Gremlins might imply.
+This subversive tradition’s roots run deeper than campy Christmas horror movies such as Christmas Evil and Gremlins might imply.
 Even if they’re not your cup of cocoa, Ridenour reminds us that “Christmas requires the darkness.”
 Children know this intuitively.
 “The holiday we’ve spun from sugarplums and annual TV specials can’t exist without those dark edges where imagination blooms.”
 Santa won’t come unless you’re sound asleep, or so we admonish our kids each year.

 Advertisement